QuaCaTeam/quaca/docs/tutorials/newfeature.md

 PermittivityLorentzOhmic(std::string input_file);
 ```
 How would we tests if this actually works?
-Well, we simply define the quantities and check if they are the want we defined.
+Well, we simply define the quantities and check if the corresponding quantities of the permittivity have the values we defined.
 Let us create a section for the direct constructor and define our permittivity
 ```cpp
 #include "Quaca.h"